Everything You Need to Know About the Land Transfer Tax

 Do I Pay Land Transfer Tax as a First-Time Homebuyer?

 One common question is whether first-time homebuyers are exempt from paying the land transfer tax.
-The answer to this question depends on the province or municipality where the property is located.
+The answer depends on the province and sometimes the municipality where the property is located.

 In some provinces, first-time homebuyers (FTHB) may be eligible for a refund of all or part of the land transfer tax.
 This refund is intended to help ease the financial burden for first-time buyers.
 Researching and understanding the specific rules and regulations of your prospective purchase’s location is valuable to determine if you qualify for any exemptions or refunds.